yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 **Principle #8**:
 "Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely."

+{% quote We must remember that any project is first of all a money burning machine %}

 This doesn't mean that we should indefinitely [burn]({% pst 2015/jun/2015-06-02-how-to-estimate-software-cost %}) customers' money.
 Yes, we